abtieku/group4-project/README.md

 ## Provisional Machine Learning Model

-We have been entertaining the idea of incorporating a Neural Network to predict the star rating of a restaurant based on features such as food served, noise level, location etc. The second viable option in mind is to create a model predicting the success of a restaurant based on these same features or attributes utilizing a polynomial linear regression.
+We have been entertaining the idea of incorporating a Neural Network to predict the star rating of a restaurant based on features such as food served, noise level, location etc. The second viable option in mind is to create a model predicting the success of a restaurant based on these same features or attributes utilizing a Logistic regression.
 Information for Both Models as well as a README.md is located in the link provided below

 [Machine Learning Group 4](https://github.com/abtieku/group4-project/tree/main/Machine_Learning)

 ## Database

-Google Cloud and Postgres is being used to house our server
+Google Cloud and Postgres is being used to host our server

 ### server
 ![alt-text](https://github.com/abtieku/group4-project/blob/main/Resources/server.png)